fcrepo3/gsearch/FgsConfig/fgsconfig-basic-README.txt

 Installation was simply dumping fedoragsearch.war into tomcat webapps.

-After tomcat unpacking you have copied the directory FgsConfig from .../webapps/fedoragsearch to a location outside of tomcat, where you have write permission, and where you are now.
+After tomcat unpacking copy the directory FgsConfig from .../webapps/fedoragsearch to a location outside of tomcat, where you have write permission, and where you are now.